kyzira/SAM2-Interactive-Object-Labeling-Project/readme.md

         Detect Objects and set Points using *YOLO Integration* script
     - ``auto_label = False``:
         Uses *SAM2 Interface* script to display frames and allow user to manually select Objects
-4. Segmentation with SAM2: Use SAM2 to segment the frames, saving the masks and associated .txt files with the labeled points.
+4. Segmentation with SAM2: Use SAM2 to segment the frames, saving the masks and the placed points in a single json file.
-5. Labeling and CSV Creation: For each damage, create a .csv file containing:
+5. Labeling and json Creation: For each video, a single json file is created containing:
-    - Damage Type: Type of damage observed.
+    - Which Frame this Observation belongs to
-    - Start and End Frames: The first and last frames where the damage is visible.
+        - Which Damages the Frame has
-    - Point Frame: The specific frame where a labeling point was placed.
+            - How often the Damages appear on this frame
-    - Coordinates: The X and Y coordinates of the labeled point.
+                - The polygon coordinates for every Mask per damage
-    - Label: The label assigned (0 or 1).
+                - The coordinates of the placed points

 ### Scripts